After getting home, continue resting comfortably for the next 24 hours. You may sleep in any position you feel comfortable in.

-Do not be alarmed if there are slight differences between your breasts with regard to size, shape, sensitivity of other characteristics.
-It may take several weeks to months to completely even out.
-These are usually the result of swelling and activity differences between each side.
+Do not be alarmed if there are slight differences between your arms with regards to size, shape, and sensitivity of other characteristics.
+It may take several weeks for swelling to completely subside.

-Avoid direct sun exposure to your breasts for several weeks after surgery.
+Avoid direct sun exposure to your arms for several weeks after surgery.

 Be aware that smoking or the use of unauthorized medications can lead to complications and jeopardize the results of your surgery.

 Page Updated on Jun 9, 2023 by Dr. Shokrian (Plastic Surgeon) of Millennial Plastic Surgery

 CONTENT DISCLAIMERThis site features content that's general in nature and is not intended to be relied on as medical advice specific to the situation you are in.
 This website does NOT offer direct medical advice, and self-diagnosis should not be undertaken based on information displayed online.
 This website is intended to provide viewers with a basic knowledge of the procedure, and it may feature content involving medical nudity.
 A personal consultation would be required to receive essential individualized information, including a comprehensive understanding of the available options, alternatives, and potential risks involved in a specific cosmetic surgery.